matthew30903/TechTeaWeb/content/articles/2020/2020-04-09-rss-our-information-diet/index.md

 You can click on the Plus icon to add a new article to your feed in Quiet.
 Then select Next to pick a folder to store your feed in.

-You can add Random Thought's RSS feed using this URL: <a rel="noreferrer noopener" href="https://techtea.io/index.xml" target="_blank">https://techtea.io/index.xml</a>
+You can add Random Thought's RSS feed using this URL: [https://techtea.io/index.xml](https://techtea.io/index.xml).

 ## Filtering Messages